-Thai cuisine is a combination of the culinary tradition of neighboring countries.
+Thai cuisine is a combination of culinary tradition of neighboring countries.
 To the north we have Laos and Burma and Cambodia and Vietnam to the southeast.
 The Chinese introduced noodles to Thailand, an essential ingredient in the famous pad thai.
 Out of all the Asian foods I have tried, it is my favorite.
 There is such variety.
 The use of coconut and peanuts for me is a great combination.

 Thai food is also deeply influenced by Indian cuisine.This is evidenced in the use of various curries (red, yellow and green).
 Spices typical of Thai cuisine are lemongrass, galangal (Thai ginger) and Thai basil (horapha).
-Pork features in many Thai dishes seasoned and prepared in many different ways and served with varying side dishes.
+Thai pork recipes are plentiful and served with an endless variety of sides.

 Jasmine rice is a long grain rice with a slightly nutty aroma.
 You can however serve it with anything you want, from steamed vegetables to noodles.
 My preference is the rice, but next time I make this dish I will definitely try to expand my horizons and try it with something else, just to mix things up a little.

 * For a paleo diet friendly option serve this dish with a side of steamed vegetables instead of rice.